Active Structure Learning of Bayesian Networks in an Observational Setting: Experiments

-First, we describe how we implemented the non-trivial steps in each algorithm.
-The naive algorithm aims to output a network structure in $\struct_{d,k}$ that maximizes the empirical score, as defined in \eqref{empscore}.
+We now describe how we implemented the non-trivial steps in each algorithm.
+The naive algorithm aims to output a network structure in $\struct_{d,k}$ that maximizes the empirical score, as defined above.
 Finding a structure with the maximal score is computationally hard in the general case, as discussed in \secref{intro}.
-We use the well-established algorithm GOBNILP \cite{Cussens11}, as implemented in the eBNSL package\footnote{https://github.com/alisterl/eBNSL} \cite{LiaoShCuVa18}, which attempts to find such a structure using a linear programming approach.
+We use the well-established algorithm GOBNILP \citep{Cussens11}, as implemented in the eBNSL package\footnote{\url{https://github.com/alisterl/eBNSL}} \citep{LiaoShCuVa18}, which attempts to find such a structure using a linear programming approach.

 We now turn to the implementation of \algname.
 To compute $N_t$, the number of required samples (see line \ref{Nt}), we used the formula given in the bound in \lemref{N}.
 To compute $L_j$, the set of possible equivalence classes (see line \ref{L_j}), we used the eBNSL algorithm, also implemented in the eBNSL package.
 The input to eBNSL includes the score of each family and a positive real number $\epsilon$.
 The algorithm heuristically attempts to output all network structures in $\struct_{d,k}$ with a score gap of at most $\epsilon$ from the maximal achievable score.
 To compute $L_j$, \algname\ sets the $\epsilon$ input value of eBNSL to $\theta_j$.
 The list of structures provided as output by eBNSL is then divided into equivalence classes, using the characterization given in \thmref{vstructures}.
-To impose the constraint that $L_j$ should only include structures consistent with the accpeted families, as required by the definition of $L_j$, \algname\ provides eBNSL with structural constraints as additional input.
+To impose the constraint that $L_j$ should only include structures consistent with the accepted families, as required by the definition of $L_j$, \algname\ provides eBNSL with structural constraints as additional input.
 These constraints specify sets of edges that must or must not be included in the output structures.
 To find a a structure that maximizes the empirical score, \algname\ uses GOBNILP, providing it with constraints that impose the inclusion of accepted families.

+We ran experiments using data generated from synthetically constructed networks, and from discrete networks from the Bayesian Network Repository,\footnote{\url{https://www.bnlearn.com/bnrepository/}} which provides Bayesian networks that are commonly used as benchmarks.
+We generated synthetic networks with 6-12 nodes, and tested all benchmark networks from the ``small networks'' category of the repository, which includes networks with up to 11 nodes.
+In all the networks, all nodes represented Bernoulli random variables taking values in $\{0,1\}$, except for the benchmark networks Survey and Sachs, which include multinomially distributed variables with $3$ possible values.